Austen Pleasants: Jacksonville Jaguars

 On April 25, 2020, Pleasants was signed by the Jacksonville Jaguars after going undrafted in the 2020 NFL draft.
-On September 7, 2020, he was signed to their practice squad after being waived the day before.
-On October 18, 2020, he was placed on the practice squad/COVID-19 list.
-He was activated off the list on October 22, 2020.
-After being waived in September 2021, he was signed to Jaguars practice squad on October 9, 2021.
-On October 12, 2021, he was released from the practice squad.
+On September 7, he was re-signed to Jacksonville's practice squad after being waived the day before.
+On October 18, Pleasants was placed on the practice squad/COVID-19 list.
+He was activated off the list on October 22.
+After being waived in September 2021, Pleasants was signed to Jaguars practice squad on October 9, 2021.
+On October 12, he was released from the practice squad.

 Carolina Panthers

-Pleasants was signed to the Carolina Panthers practice squad on October 12, 2021, the same day he was released from the Jaguars.
-He was elevated to the active roster on November 27, 2021, and played his first career game in the Week 12 10–33 loss against the Miami Dolphins.
-On January 11, 2022, he signed a reserve/future contract with the team.
-On August 22, 2022, Pleasants was waived by the Panthers.
+Pleasants was signed to the Carolina Panthers' practice squad on October 12, 2021, the same day he was released from the Jaguars.
+He was elevated to the active roster on November 27, and played his first career game in the Week 12 10–33 loss against the Miami Dolphins.
+On January 11, 2022, Pleasants signed a reserve/future contract with the team.
+On August 22, Pleasants was waived by the Panthers.

-Los Angeles Chargers (first stint)
+Los Angeles Chargers

-On November 9, 2022, Pleasants was signed to the Los Angeles Chargers practice squad.
-He signed a reserve/future contract on January 17, 2023.

-On August 29, 2023, Pleasants was waived by the Chargers and re-signed to the practice squad.
+On November 9, 2022, Pleasants was signed to the Los Angeles Chargers' practice squad.
+He signed a reserve/future contract with Los Angeles on January 17, 2023.
+On August 29, Pleasants was waived by the Chargers and re-signed to the practice squad.
 He was released on September 12.

-Chicago Bears (first stint)
+Chicago Bears

-On September 20, 2023, Pleasants was signed to the Chicago Bears practice squad.
+On September 20, 2023, Pleasants was signed to the Chicago Bears' practice squad.
 He was released on October 21.

-Arizona Cardinals (first stint)
+Arizona Cardinals

-On November 8, Pleasants was signed to the Arizona Cardinals practice squad.
+On November 8, 2023, Pleasants was signed to the Arizona Cardinals' practice squad.
 He was released on November 28.

 Los Angeles Chargers (second stint)

-On December 1, 2023, Pleasants was signed to the Chargers practice squad.
+On December 1, 2023, Pleasants was signed to the Los Angeles Chargers' practice squad.

 Arizona Cardinals (second stint)

-On January 9, 2024, Pleasants signed a reserve/future contract with the Cardinals.
+On January 9, 2024, Pleasants signed a reserve/future contract with the Arizona Cardinals.
 He was waived on August 26, and later re-signed to the practice squad.
 He was released on October 15.

 Chicago Bears (second stint)

-On October 29, 2024, Pleasants was signed to the Chicago Bears practice squad.
-He was released on December 3.
+On October 29, 2024, Pleasants was signed to the Chicago Bears' practice squad.
+He was released by the Bears on December 3.

 San Francisco 49ers

-On December 17, 2024, Pleasants was signed to the San Francisco 49ers practice squad.
-On December 21, 2024, Pleasants was promoted to the active roster.
+On December 17, 2024, Pleasants was signed to the San Francisco 49ers' practice squad.
+On December 21, Pleasants was promoted to the active roster.

 On April 17, 2025, Pleasants re-signed with the 49ers.